What is a SCIM integration and should you build or buy it?

-Learn what a SCIM integration is, what they're used for and how to build your own.
+Learn what a SCIM integration is, what it’s used for, and whether you should build or buy it.

 If you don’t know what a SCIM integration is, it’s a connection between your app and your customer's IdP specifically to enable user provisioning.
 Enterprises frequently ask for one because it allows them to provision user accounts and manage access to your app automatically — and at scale.